T

 museum

-Learn about the history and unique lifestyle of Kampong Ayer, the world's largest water village.
-The gallery showcases traditional crafts, tools, and provides context for this UNESCO World Heritage tentative site.
+Learn about the history and unique lifestyle of Kampong Ayer, the world's largest water village, which has been inhabited for centuries.
+The gallery provides insights into its architecture, traditions, and the daily lives of its residents.

 2. Midday